kevaundray/CryptoResources/decentralised-technology/terminology/deep-dive-scripts.md

 The scriptsig is used to unlock the scriptPubKey or make the funds locked by the scriptPubKey available, by providing two components.
 A **public key **and a **digital signature.**

-The digital signature is a signed hash of the transaction that the sender is trying to unlock.
+The digital signature is a signed hash of the transaction that the sender is trying to unlock, with it's position in that transaction, how much he would like to send and a pubkey script to lock it to the receiver, who will then need a scriptsig to unlock it.

 If this still alludes you, then a simple analogy would be as follows.